How Long Should I Practice my Violin Every Day?

 Tips on determining how long to practice your violin a day

-2- Mental exhaustion: because you train your brain when practicing, if you practice too much for a long period, you risk exhaustion.
-And the consequences will be pretty bad for your playing.
+Because you train your brain when practicing, you risk exhaustion if you practice too much for a long period.
+And the consequences will be pretty dire for your playing.
 You will lose precious time and wish you had practiced less.
 This leads us to the following point:

-5- Get a routine: it is the best way to practice the same hours every day knowing what to do, what to emphasize, and where to focus your energy.
+It is the best way to practice the same hours daily, knowing what to do, what to emphasize, and where to focus your energy.

 Why you shouldn’t practice too much any instrument